 A 403(b) retirement plan account offers two different taxation options just like a 401(k).
 Contributions can be made either pre- or post-tax.
 If your employer offers a Roth 403(b) you can make contributions post-tax.
 This means that when you withdraw the funds in retirement plan, you will not have to pay taxes on your withdrawals.

 Alternatively, if you choose to make contributions pre-tax, you will offset your taxation in the current year, but you will be required to pay taxes on your withdrawals in retirement.

 Whether you make your contributions pre- or post-tax is up to you, however, if you expect your salary to continue to go up, it is probably more beneficial to pay the taxes now so you aren’t taxed at a higher rate in the future.

-- 403(b) plans have a high contribution limit
+- 403(b) retirement plans have a high contribution limit

-- Will pay early withdrawal fees if you withdraw funds before age 59 ½
+- Retirement plans vill pay early withdrawal fees if you withdraw funds before age 59 ½

-- 403(b) plans typically have less investment options than other retirement accounts
+- 403(b) retirement plans typically have less investment options than other retirement plan accounts

-- 403(b) plans can have higher expense ratios and fees
+- 403(b) retirement plans can have higher expense ratios and fees

 Frequently Asked Questions